MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/ie-mode/index.md

    DevTools launched in IE mode
 :::image-end:::

-If Internet Explorer isn't available on your computer, open IEChooser to use the Internet Explorer DevTools to debug your website, as follows:
+If Internet Explorer isn't available on your computer, to debug the content of an IE mode tab, use IEChooser to open Internet Explorer DevTools, as follows:

 1. In Windows, open the **Run** dialog box.
 For example, press the `Windows logo key` + `R`.
-1. Enter `%systemroot%\system32\f12\IEChooser.exe`, and then select **Enter**.
+1. Enter `%systemroot%\system32\f12\IEChooser.exe`, and then select **OK**.
 1. In IEChooser, select the entry for the IE mode tab.